Jaemu/jsgames/README.md

 A quick and dirty primer for creating canvas games with input and an animation loop.

+Disclaimer: The CSS has not been written with performance or cross-browser compatibility in mind, mostly just to provide a quick and dirty sample in Chrome.
+For handling issues such as FOUT when using Google Fonts and vendor-specific styles, please refer to the links in the reference section.

 **Concepts:**
 - Module vs Thing.prototype.function
 - Animating a canvas element in vanilla javascript